sveltejs/svelte/site/content/blog/2021-10-01-whats-new-in-svelte-october-2021.md

 ## Before you go, answer the call for speakers!

 Svelte Summit Fall 2021 (happening 20 November 2021) is looking for speakers.
-Submit your talk propsoal before 30 October... all are welcome to present and attend.
+Submit your talk proposal before 30 October... all are welcome to present and attend.

 ### More info on the [sessionize site](https://sessionize.com/svelte-summit-fall-2021/)